Wildlife Trade Crisis

 Ethiopia, Kenya and Uganda have brought this issue to international attention at the CITES meeting in Bangkok and propose commissioning the first major study of the trade as a crucial step to enable countries to address its impacts on the species.

 With perhaps 400 tigers in unfragmented forest in the Russian Far East and low local human density, prospects for the Amur tiger would be relatively good were it not for the poaching crisis.
-Demand from China has led to removal of at least 30 Amur tigers from the wild in the last 12 months; some of them orphaned cubs whose mothers have been killed.
 If this is not stopped, Amur tiger numbers will decline sharply very soon.
 ZSL works with Lazovsky State Nature Zapovednik and other partners to tackle the problem, using patrols and surveillance cameras.
 Four poachers were arrested in Lazovsky in November 2012.

 The forest elephant is the savannah elephant’s smaller and less well known cousin, likely a completely separate species.
 Unfortunately it’s a species facing extinction.
 They used to range across the forests of central Africa but massive illegal poaching means their numbers have plummeted by almost two thirds in recent decades.
 ZSL is taking action to conserve the species in one of its last strongholds – the forests of south east Cameroon.